Gil Brandt: Dwayne Haskins comments

-Following the death of Pittsburgh Steelers quarterback Dwayne Haskins on the morning of April 9, 2022, during an interview on a Sirius XM NFL radio show later that same day, a host asked Brandt for his thoughts.
+Following the death of Pittsburgh Steelers quarterback Dwayne Haskins on the morning of April 9, 2022, during an interview on a SiriusXM NFL radio show later that same day, a host asked Brandt for his thoughts.
 Brandt replied that Haskins was "living to be dead, so to speak," and claimed that draft evaluators had criticized Haskins for his work ethic during his transition from college football to the NFL, stating, "It was always something.
 It was one of those, 'I'm not offsides, but they keep calling me for offsides.'
 It's a tragic thing.
 Anytime somebody dies it's tragic, especially when you're 24 years old and you've got your whole life ahead of you.
 Maybe if he'd have stayed in school an [extra] year, he wouldn't do silly things."

 Brandt's comments generated significant controversy, including from several other current and former NFL players like Haskins's former teammate Cameron Heyward, who called Brandt's comments "disgraceful," and former Dallas Cowboys wide receiver Dez Bryant, who called Brandt's comments "unacceptable."
 Several called for Brandt to lose his job in NFL radio over the comments.
 Brandt later apologized for the comments in a statement on Twitter, saying he "reacted carelessly and insensitively" and apologizing for his "poor choice of words."

 Personal life

 After a few years out of football, Brandt returned as a print analyst and draft expert.
 He contributed to NFL.com as a senior analyst and was a major contributor in selecting the Playboy All-American football team.
 Brandt had also been responsible for inviting collegiate players to the NFL draft every year.
 He was a regular on SiriusXM NFL Radio as a commentator on "Late Hits", "The Endzone", and the "SiriusXM NFL Tailgate Show".

 Brandt was inducted into the Texas Sports Hall of Fame on April 9, 2015.

 Brandt was announced as the 22nd member of the Cowboys' Ring of Honor on November 2, 2018.

 On February 2, 2019, it was announced at the annual NFL Honors Awards that Brandt was elected to the Pro Football Hall of Fame, and his bust was sculpted by Scott Myers.

+Gil and Dot Brandt were married on June 28, 1979.
+They had a son, Brig Mankin Brandt, born August 19, 1980.
+The marriage lasted nine years.

 Brandt and his wife Sara were married for 34 years.
 He died in Dallas on August 31, 2023, at the age of 91.